An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Discussion

 \subsection{Limitations and Suggestions for Future Research}

-It must be stressed that data of this nature cannot imply causal relationships between COVID-19 case counts and cyberbullying trends.
-Consider the finding of decreased hate speech quantity as well as proportion over the course of recent years.
-For this, one may have to address several sources of confounding, such as increase internet usage precipitated by lockdown measures \citep{candela2020impact}.
+A major limitation of this study is the uncertainty of how much hateful and offensive content correlates with cyberbullying events.
+This problem is exacerbated by racial biases in many training data sets online, the effects of which being noticeable in our own data.
+Further, it must be stressed that data of this nature in general cannot imply causal relationships between COVID-19 case counts and cyberbullying trends.
+As an example, note the finding of decreased hate speech quantity as well as proportion over the course of recent years.
+COVID-19 cases may not be a direct cause of this, and one may have to address several sources of confounding, such as increase internet usage precipitated by lockdown measures \citep{candela2020impact}.

-There are many limitations to this study.
-The study's immediate results can only be used to infer about the state of cyberbullying events in the United States among English-speaking Twitter users due to how the data was collected.
-One also cannot be certain that the selection of keywords produces a good sample to pull out potentially hateful tweets from.
+The study's immediate results can only be used to infer about the approximate state of cyberbullying events in the United States among English-speaking Twitter users.
+One also cannot be certain that the selection of keywords produces a good sample to pull out potential cyberbullying events from.
 While pulling geo-tagged tweets helps in collecting a more thorough sample \citep{morstatter2013sample}, Twitter's sampling algorithm remains unknown and produces unique issues for time series analysis, such as whether it maintains a fixed sampling rate to maintain structural relationships in the count series.
-Additionally, the NLP model used \citep{barbieri2020tweeteval} is not necessarily state-of-the-art and was used for its availability and ample documentation, rather than seeking the best performing algorithm known.
-Thus, the model's predictions on what it considers offensive or hateful may not necessarily be correct.
-The hate speech this model is also concerned about is primarily against women and immigrants as opposed to a broader scope of hate speech, like including racial motivations.
+Additionally, the NLP model used \citep{barbieri2020tweeteval} is not necessarily state-of-the-art and was employed for its availability and ample documentation, rather than seeking the best performing algorithm known, incorporating more complex information such as social media structure and user information \citep{cheng2019xbully, dadvar2013improving}.
+Thus, the model's predictions on what it considers offensive or hateful may not be the most accurate.
+Further, the hate speech the NLP model is concerned about is primarily against women and immigrants as opposed to a broader scope of hate speech including, for instance, racism and homophobia.
+And again, the assumption that hateful tweets correlate with cyberbullying is not thoroughly justified.